parv141206/parv141206/README.md

 - 👋 Hi, I’m @parv141206
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning Everything with JS
-- 💞️ I’m looking to collaborate on React , Express
+- 💞️ I’m looking to collaborate on React , Express and NEXT JS
 - 📫 How to reach me , Instagram @calligraphic_parv

 <!---